ioBroker/ioBroker.hm-rpc/README.md

 - 9292 for Virtual Devices (https: 49292)

 ### Daemon
-CCU/Homematic can support different types of devices (wired, wireless, hmip, CUxD) and for every type you should create the instance of adapter separately.
+CCU/Homematic can support different types of devices (wired, wireless, HM-IP, CUxD) and for every type you should create the instance of adapter separately.

 ### Protocol
 There are two protocols for communication XML-RPC and BIN-RPC.
 BIN-RPC is faster, but it can be, that the end device do not support it or supports it incorrect.
 In this case switch the protocol to XML.

-*Notice:* CUxD can only communicate with BIN-RPC and HMIP and RFD only via XML-RPC protocol.
+*Notice:* CUxD can only communicate with BIN-RPC and HM-IP and RFD only via XML-RPC protocol.

 ### Synchronize objects (once)
 After very first start the instance read *all* devices from CCU/Homematic.